isomerpages/moe-sped-itptoolkit/_transition-planning-in-sped/Transition Planning Process.md

 <li>
 <p>In the <strong>Planning phase (15-16 years old)</strong>, a Family Envisioning
-Meeting (FEM) takes place for every student and their family from which an Individual Transition Plan (ITP) is developed.&nbsp; The ITP is a continuation of the IEP and contains the student’s post school goals, i.e. what they would like to do when they leave school.&nbsp;</p>
+Meeting (FEM) takes place for every student and their family from which an Individual Transition Plan (ITP) is developed.
+The ITP is a continuation of the IEP and contains the student’s post school goals, i.e. what they would like to do when they leave school.&nbsp;</p>
 </li>